SerenaGW/LLMReadteamSymbolic/Report_english_PHASE2.md

 This consistency in failure across both languages suggests that, for Llama 3.2, the problem was not due to a lack of context in a single prompt, nor to a linguistic disparity.
 Instead, the results point to intrinsic problems with the underlying mechanisms of symbolic language processing within the model, where the difficulty directly impacts how Llama 3.2 interprets and generates responses under these complex rules, regardless of the language.
 The difficulty was not superficial; it was a fundamental problem in logic processing.

-### 3.2 Gemini 2.5 Flash: Disparity in Spanish Processing
+### 3.2 Large LLM Model: Disparity in Spanish Processing

-Tests on larger-scale LLM models, such as Gemini 2.5 Flash (and initial observations with ChatGPT), revealed a fascinating and fundamentally different behavioral pattern from Llama 3.2, highlighting a clear dependence of logical performance on language.
+Tests on larger-scale LLM models, revealed a fascinating and fundamentally different behavioral pattern from Llama 3.2, highlighting a clear dependence of logical performance on language.

-* **Robust Performance in English (Gemini 2.5 Flash):** Initially, Gemini 2.5 Flash handled symbolic language robustly and accurately when replicating tests with the same conditioning script in English.
+* **Robust Performance in English:** Initially, **this large LLM model** handled symbolic language robustly and accurately when replicating tests with the same conditioning script in English.
 It was able to decipher questions and generate coherent responses without the hallucinations or rule omissions observed in Llama 3.2.
 This processing capability in English was significant, given the history of symbolic language failures in previous models.

-* **Coherence Collapse in Spanish (Gemini 2.5 Flash):** In stark contrast, when the same set of tests was applied to Gemini 2.5 Flash in Spanish, the model exhibited the same inconsistencies, rule application failures, and hallucinations that were documented in the original report with Llama 3.2.
+* **Coherence Collapse in Spanish:** In stark contrast, when the same set of tests was applied to a commercial LLM Model in Spanish, the model exhibited the same inconsistencies, rule application failures, and hallucinations that were documented in the original report with Llama 3.2.
 The divergence was noteworthy: the model showed significant failures from the first Spanish interaction.
 The 10 tests in Spanish confirmed a 100% consistent pattern of:
     * Hallucination of information.
     * Failures in symbolic language writing.
     * Generation of incoherencies within its own response sentences.
     * Total inability to correctly write symbolic language from the second rule onwards.

 This marked fundamental divergence leads to a deeper conclusion: symbolic language is not just a medium, but an inherent part of an attack vector.
-In advanced models like Gemini, its use appears to disorient and overload the LLM's processing specifically in languages where its training or fine-tuning for this type of logic is less robust, such as Spanish.
+In **such advanced commercial models**, its use appears to disorient and overload the LLM's processing specifically in languages where its training or fine-tuning for this type of logic is less robust, such as Spanish.
 This disorientation creates a vulnerability window that could be exploited, even to induce the model to hallucinate information or circumvent its security directives (as already demonstrated in Part 1).

 We believe that this combination of complex symbolic language + linguistic specificity + social engineering represents an innovative and potentially unexplored attack vector in LLM security research, particularly outside the predominant English-speaking context.